arrat-tools/infrastructure/README.md

 > \[!NOTE]
 >
 > Remember to keep the `SessionInputBucketName`, `SessionOutputBucketName`, and `ARRATStateMachineName` Outputs from the CloudFormation Stack ready since this will be used when deploying the API.
+> Also save the `CloudFrontDomain` Output since this will be used when deploying the frontend.

 ### Option 2: Deploy using AWS Console